Richard Corliss

-Richard Nelson Corliss (March 6, 1944 – April 23, 2015) was an American film critic and magazine editor for Time.
-He focused on movies, with occasional articles on other subjects.
+Richard Nelson Corliss (March 6, 1944 – April 23, 2015) was an American film critic and editor for Time.

-He was the former editor-in-chief of Film Comment and authored several books including Talking Pictures, which, along with other publications, drew early attention to the screenwriter, as opposed to the director.
+He was the editor-in-chief of Film Comment and authored several books.
+In Talking Pictures, he challenged the auteur theory, popularized by his teacher Andrew Sarris.
+With his colleague Richard Schickel, he made Times All-Time 100 Movies list.

 Personal life and background

 Corliss was born in 1944 in Philadelphia, Pennsylvania, the son of Elizabeth Brown (née McCluskey) and Paul William Corliss.
 He attended St. Joseph's College, Philadelphia (now Saint Joseph's University), obtaining a bachelor's degree, before progressing to Columbia University to earn a master's degree in film studies.
+Corliss was one of Andrew Sarris's students at New York University; he challenged Sarris's idea of the Director as auteur (author).
+The two remained friends until Sarris' death.
 Corliss resided in New York City with his wife, Mary, whom he married on Sunday, August 31, 1969.
 Mary was formerly a curator in the Film Stills Archive of the Museum of Modern Art.

 In a 1990 article, Corliss mentions his mother clipping movie ads with quotes of his and posting them to her refrigerator door.

 On April 23, 2015, Corliss died under hospice care in New York City after suffering a stroke.
 He was 71.

 Career

-Corliss wrote for many magazines—National Review from 1966 to 1970, New Times, Maclean's and SoHo Weekly News in 1980.
+Corliss wrote for National Review from 1966 to 1970.
+Despite working for the conservative publication, Corliss was a self-described "liberal".

 At Film Comment, Corliss helped draw attention to the screenwriter in the creation of movies.
-Corliss challenged Andrew Sarris's idea of the Director as author or auteur of this work.
-Corliss was one of Sarris' students at New York University (NYU); the two remained friends until Sarris' death.

 Corliss brought Jonathan Rosenbaum to Film Comment as a Paris correspondent.
-Despite working for National Review, a conservative magazine, Corliss was a self-described "liberal".
 In 1980, Corliss joined Time.
+In 1982, he profiled Steven Spielberg, covering the release of E.T. the Extra-Terrestrial and Poltergeist.
 Although he started as an associate editor, he was promoted to senior writer by 1985.

-Corliss wrote for time.com as well as the print magazine including a retired column about nostalgic pop culture called That Old Feeling.
-He wrote occasional articles for Time.
-He was an occasional guest on Charlie Rose's talk show commenting on new releases, mostly during the 1990s with Janet Maslin and David Denby.
-His last appearance on the show was in December 2005 to talk about the year in film.
-Corliss also appeared on A&E Biography to talk about the life and work of Jackie Chan, and appeared in Richard Schickel's documentary about Warner Brothers.
+Corliss wrote for Time online and in print, including a column about nostalgic pop culture, That Old Feeling.
+He was an occasional guest on The Charlie Rose Show, commenting on new releases with Janet Maslin and David Denby.
+His last appearance on the show was in December 2005.
+Corliss also appeared on A&E Biography to talk about the life and work of Jackie Chan and appeared in Richard Schickel's documentary about Warner Brothers.

 Corliss attended the Cannes Film Festival along with Roger Ebert and Todd McCarthy for the longest period of any US journalist.
 He also attended festivals in Toronto and Venice.
-Corliss used to work on the board of the New York Film Festival, but resigned in 1987 after longtime head Richard Roud was fired due to his challenging of editorial direction of the festival.
+Corliss used to work on the board of the New York Film Festival but resigned in 1987 after longtime head Richard Roud was fired due to his challenging of editorial direction of the festival.
+He was fond of word play; in a 1993 review of The Crying Game, he spelled out a subtle spoiler with the first letters of each paragraph.